-The table on this screen lists any ligands that will be modeled against the specified receptor.
-When populated, the Job Name column displays the name of each query protein sequence or its FASTA title tag.
-Information in this column can be changed by inserting the cursor and type over the existing text.
-The Residues column displays the number of residues in the sequence, and the Ligand column displays the path and file name of a ligand structure file.
+- Job Name displays the name of each query protein sequence or its FASTA title tag.
+Information in this column can be changed by inserting the cursor and type over the existing text. - Residues displays the number of residues in the sequence. - Structures displays the path and file name of each structure file.